Photo:

 “I’m not a wait-for-marriage kind of person, but I am a wait-for-maturity kind of person,” she says.
 “Coed is just weird to me.
 I think you end up sending a message I don’t think you want to send.”

-Estes agrees, particularly for kids under the age of 13 or 14.
+Estes agrees, particularly for kids younger than age of 13 or 14.
 Organizations serving groups of children are sometimes magnets for predators, she says.
 “As a safety educator and a parent, I wouldn’t do it.”

 Make sleepovers safe

-Safety is a primary concern at the University Presbyterian Church in Seattle, where David Hallgren, pastor of children and family ministries, supervises an active youth program*.
+Safety is a primary concern at the University Presbyterian Church in Seattle, where David Hallgren supervised an active youth program when he was the pastor of children and family ministries (he now works at Pennington School in New Jersey).
 Activities include occasional sleepovers at the church and off-campus retreats.

 Each event involves registration forms, including family contacts, medical histories and other information.
 For a sleepover at the church, boys are in one wing and girls in the other.
 Adults are at the doors to make sure no one comes in or goes out.
 And there is a police officer on site.